arwenandleia/arwenandleia/README.md

 Front End Developer
 -------------------

 I've been coding since I was a teenager.
-After a brief hiatus (working in the corporate work) I am looking to get back into freelancing and learning new tricks along the way.
+After a brief hiatus (working in the corporate world) I am looking to get back into freelancing and learning new tricks along the way.

 * 🌍  I'm based in Phuket
 * 🧠  I'm learning Full Stack Web Development